 Cook’s books have dealt with a variety of tough issues that children are faced with today – bullying, anxiety, anger management, and divorce.
 Her recent releases include Cell Phoney, dealing with cell phone addiction and etiquette, and Smarter than the Scoopers, which teaches kids in a non-threatening way how to be safe from predators.

 Cook has presented in more than 700 schools across the country and regularly delivers keynote addresses at national education and counseling conferences.
 The goal behind her 41 published children’s books is to actively involve young people in fun and creative stories and teach them to become lifelong problem solvers.

 Cook’s books have been referenced in such publications as Parent’s Magazine, The New Yorker, The Chicago Tribune, Yahoo.com, dr.laura.com and babyzone.com has.
 She has also been featured on CNN’s HLN News, and several large metropolitan networks.
 For more information, go to www.juliacookonline.com.

 The Rosel Schewel Lecture in Education and Human Diversity is brought annually to the campus and community by an endowment established by Elliot and Rosel Schewel in 1991.
 The purpose of the event is to help educate citizens and focus discussion on a topic that is important to all Americans.

-Other sponsors of this year’s lecture are the Lynchburg College School of Education and Human Development, Court Appointed Special Advocates (CASA) of Central Virginia, the Lynchburg City Schools Education Foundation Inc., and Wells Fargo Bank.
+Other sponsors of this year’s lecture are the University of Lynchburg School of Education and Human Development, Court Appointed Special Advocates (CASA) of Central Virginia, the Lynchburg City Schools Education Foundation Inc., and Wells Fargo Bank.